ghfame/FabScan100/README.md

 ===========

 Install "Qt Creator" and "Qt Libraries Qt 5.0" from http://qt-project.org/downloads.
 Make sure you have OpenGL installed.
-Preinstalled on Ubuntu, Mac.
-What about Windows?
+Preinstalled on Ubuntu, Mac, must be installed on Windows.

 Mac OS X 10.8.2 with XCode 4.6 installed
 ========================================